fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>operator</dt>
 <dd>

-(string, `oneof=add sub mul div xor lshift rshift`) Operator of the arithmetic operation.
+(string) Operator of the arithmetic operation.

 The arithmetic operation can be addition, subtraction, multiplication, division, XOR, right bit shift or left bit shift.
 In case of XOR and bitshifts, value of signals is cast to integers before performing the operation.